estuary/flow/site/docs/reference/Connectors/capture-connectors/google-analytics.md

-# Google Analytics
+# Google Universal Analytics

-This connector captures data from a view in Google Analytics.
+This connector captures data from a view in Google Universal Analytics.

-:::caution
+:::info
-This connector supports Universal Analytics.
+This connector supports Universal Analytics, not Google Analytics 4.
+(We apologize for the misleading name of the Docker image below.)

-Support for Google Analytics 4 is coming soon.
+Google Analytics 4 is supported by a [separate connector](./google-analytics-4.md).
 :::

 It is available for use in the Flow web application.
 For local development or open-source workflows, [`ghcr.io/estuary/source-google-analytics-v4:dev`](https://ghcr.io/estuary/source-google-analytics-v4:dev) provides the latest version of the connector as a Docker image.
 You can also follow the link in your browser to see past image versions.